Filipcio12/Search-engine/README.md

 ```
 python manage.py crawl <url> <depth> [--parallel]
 ```
-* <url>: replace with URL you wish to start crawling from
+* url: replace with URL you wish to start crawling from
-* <depth>: specifies the number of levels of URLs to follow
+* depth: specifies the number of levels of URLs to follow
 * --parallel (optional): include this flag if you want to enable parallel crawling.
 It only works with databases which support concurrent connections like PostgreSQL and does not work with SQLite.

 ## Indexing